BreakTools/Snippets/README.md

 ---
 ### Web App Backend Ptero Docker
 Contains the docker file that I used for installing my Deadline web app on my school's Pterodactyl panel.

+---
+### maya_vaccine_virus_remover
+A simple script that removes that weird Maya vaccine 'virus' from Maya ASCII files.